gravity-doc/gravity-doc.github.io/docs/Basic/JupyterHub.md

 ![image-20210730121419726](../images/Basic/jupyterhub-drag.png)

 Even more, you can drag the unit block of the notebook to another notebook or a console.

-- console from notebook/text file

 You can open python console combined with the notebook/text file (it's helpful when you wanna temporarily test or debug)
 > - In notebook, you can drag the unit block between notebook and console
 > - In text file, you can use **Shift + Enter** to run the code in the console.
 Also , you can drag code from console.